Topological $p_x+ip_y$ inter-valley coherent state in Moir\'e MoTe$_2$/WSe$_2$ heterobilayers: The numerical Hartree-Fock calculation for the minimal model with massive Dirac

-{\bf The numerical Hartree-Fock calculation.} To verify the understanding from the above analytical mean-field analysis, we have constructed an effective three-band model and performed a numerical Hartree-Fock calculation in the main text.
+To verify the understanding from the above analytical mean-field analysis, we have constructed an effective three-band model and performed a numerical Hartree-Fock calculation in the main text.
 Here, we present the corresponding details here.
 This three-band model in the basis ($\ket{\gamma,1+},\ket{\gamma,2+},\ket{\kappa,3-}$) reads

 As the Hartree energy is negligible in our study, we define the order parameters $\Delta_{ij}$ in terms of the Fock energy as